25 Orr St, Heidelberg Heights, Melbourne. Ph No: (03) 9457 6024

 The Ambrose Archery course takes the participant from the very basics to the point they are competitive in competition and independent in setting-up and maintaining their equipment.
 It is our aim to develop the complete archer.

-- the ability to shoot 120 (out of a possible 150) with 15 arrows at increasingly greater distances and/or smaller targets
+- the ability to shoot 200 (out of a possible 300) with 30 arrows at increasingly greater distances or high scores once 15m is reached.

 - knowledge (like how to score)